 Sprint Center | Kansas City, MO | Tip: Approx. 8:30 P.M.
 CT

-For a full look at the Iowa State roster and the team’s style of play, check out LRT’s preview from the first game between these two teams.
+For a detailed look at the Texas A&M roster, please read our preview of the first game between the two teams.

 Keys to the game